The Mountains & The People offers a range of opportunities to get involved in enjoyable and rewarding conservation work in Scotland’s National Parks.

 - Conservation Volunteering days

 Our volunteer opportunities give people of all ages, abilities and backgrounds, the chance to get involved and play your part.
-They will run throughout the year across both National Parks and will include upland path maintenance and erosion control, dry stone wall building, invasive species control, and much more.
+Conservation days run throughout the year across both National Parks and will include upland path maintenance and erosion control, dry stone wall building, invasive species control and much more.

-The sites are to be confirmed, although where possible transport will be available from a central meeting point: Balloch in Loch Lomond & Trossachs and Aboyne or Grantown-on-Spey in the Cairngorms.
+There will be chances to join us every month, both during the week and at weekends.
+Where possible transport will be available from a central meeting point: Balloch in Loch Lomond & Trossachs and Aboyne, Grantown-on-Spey, or Perth in the Cairngorms.

 - Mountain Maintenance Volunteers